goanpeca/ATE.org/src/ATE/org/README.md

 1. The `device` of the selected `Target` is associated with the 'naked die' `package`

-    So, the package is 'virtual', this is the way we implement if we sell 'naked die' products.
+    So, the `package` is 'virtual', this is the way we implement if we sell 'naked die' products.
-    It also means that some sections in the full `qualification` section are not applicable, Notably everything to do with ... the package :wink:
+    It also means that some sections in the full `qualification` section are not applicable, Notably everything to do with ... the package :stuck_out_tongue_winking_eye:

 2. The `device` of the selected `Target` is **not** associated with the 'naked die' `package`